 In between taking care of her family, patients and her home, Dr. Kim White, an OB/GYN at Garden State Obstetrical & Gynecological Associates, attempted to handle her increasing back pain.

 For a year, she managed with physical therapy, injections, and acupuncture.
-She thought the pain was just part of being an active woman in her early 40’s – one that puts down her own garden rocks, and runs and was once a ranked tennis player.
+She thought the pain was just part of being an active woman in her early 40s—one that puts down her own garden rocks, runs and was once a ranked tennis player.

 Eventually, the back pain expanded to sciatica pain, and ran down her leg.
-She could not walk for more than five minutes without her leg going numb.
+She couldn't walk for more than five minutes without her leg going numb.
 Her goal: Get through three more days of patient appointments, and then use her vacation time to figure out the problem.